 The total of the activities proposed, their type, content and timing, will be communicated to the student during the presentation class and at the end of the corresponding block of content.
-These activities include:
+These activities include the following types of evaluation instruments:

-- PEI: Intermediate Evaluation Tests of test type carried out during the teaching period on the contents of the theoretical parts of the subject.
-The use of books will not be allowed (25% of the final grade). - PL, E: Tests carried out on the resolution of practical exercises in the laboratory (40% of the final grade).
+- TC: Intermediate Evaluation Tests (PEI) of test type carried out during the teaching period on the contents of the theoretical parts of the Course.
+The use of books will not be allowed (25% of the final grade). - PRL, EL: Tests carried out on the resolution of practical exercises in the laboratory (40% of the final grade).
 The evaluation will be carried out considering the development of a set of practices carried out in work teams.
-The grade will be obtained through individual laboratory tests (PL) of test and/or essay type (short answer, oral defense) and/or through the delivery (E) of such practices.
-Rubrics will be used as a support tool in the evaluation.
+The grade will be obtained by individual laboratory tests (PRL) of test and/or essay type (short answer, oral defense) and/or by the delivery (EL) of these practices.